Flash-0P/flash-backitems/README.md

-# Flash backitems and weapon Script For QBCORE and PS-INVENTORY ABD QB-INVENTORY
+# Flash backitems and weapon Script For QBCORE
+For `ps-inventory` and `qb-inventory`
+Pertial Working With `OX_INVENTORY` you have to change your self

 # Description

 Welcome to Flash backitems and weapon Script, this script allows user to define Player slots when it comes to weapons / items on the players back along with a few other features such as.

 Carrying items that can affect how the player reacts such as stopping them from sprint, getting in vehicles and much more!

-Pertial Working With `OX_INVENTORY` you have to change your self

 # How to install
 Step 3 and 4 are skippable if you do not use qb-apartments or dont use qb-apartments with routing buckets